 - Klinic receives referrals from practitioners when a TST comes back positive or significant, with a reading of 10 mm or more in diameter.

 - A chest X-ray helps to rule out active TB illness, and lets us see if there has possibly been active TB illness in the past.

 - Your appointment is to complete an assessment and provide you with information specific to you

 What is the Risk of the LTBI waking up and making me sick?

 - There are several risk factors which we consider when assessing clients in the LTBI program.
 Generally, the average person with LTBI has around a 5% lifetime chance of the LTBI waking up and becoming active.

-- This percentage increases based on certain health conditions, specifically medical conditions which are immune-suppressing (i.e. HIV, or Diabetes or some cancers) or being on immune-suppressing medications
+- This percentage increases based on certain health conditions, specifically medical conditions which are immune-suppressing (i.e. HIV/AIDS, diabetes or some cancers), or being on immune-suppressing medications.